SAIDLAF/AraQG-ARQGData/README.md

 - Training Scripts: End-to-end scripts for preprocessing, training, and evaluation.

-- Inference Notebooks:Interactive Jupyter notebooks for model inference and analysis.
+- Inference Notebooks: Interactive Jupyter notebooks for model inference and analysis.

 - Pretrained Checkpoints: Ready-to-use model weights for direct application or fine-tuning.